MegaDarken/megadarken.github.io/_posts/2024-07-25-christmas-in-july.markdown

 date:   2024-07-25 20:00:00 +0100
 categories: otherwise
 ---
-As a start it may be worth touching on the musical genre of [Plunderphonics]( https://en.wikipedia.org/wiki/Plunderphonics ), ~
+In the last few years I can at least say that I have noticed an increase in the presence of the psudo satrical holiday of 'Christmas in July', primerily focused on spreading "Chrismas spirit" and held on the 25th of July, the southern hemisphere seasonal equivilent of Christmas day.
+I have to say this it is a brave goal considering, speaking from experience, current and former retail workers can enter a shining like fugue state on contact with Mariah Carey's discography.

+While 'Christmas in July' has been something that I have been aware of for a long time that awareness has primerally been in relation to an instance of an advert made for it and the impact it has had.

+As a start it may be worth touching on the musical genre of [Plunderphonics]( https://en.wikipedia.org/wiki/Plunderphonics ), the name comes from the word 'plunder' in reference to the audio piracy that the genre ostensibly relies upon.
+Sampling is used heavily, but while sampling was nothing new being already present within many genres in the 1980s, Plunderphonics often has tracks that are composed exclusively of samples.
+Many use and view the genre as a form of protest against copyright laws as they exist, but I think they really can have a gestalt quality, something more has been created from an existing whole.
+Even if it does not trancend into a form of art you could think of it as a sort of audio collage, and in that form it still has a creative utility that I think that it layed part of the foundation of modern mashup culture, even if indirectly.
+In its pure form this kind of music still has a presence under the names 'Hauntology' with the likes of the Caretaker, and 'Vaporwave'.

-As video handling on the internet started to become slightly viable and video editing software got good and avalible enough for formerly professional software to start being used unprofessionally. ~
+As video handling on the internet started to become slightly viable and video editing software got good and avalible enough for formerly professional software to start being used unprofessionally.
+Early on ~, it reminds me of something I would do in Windows Movie Maker, I suspect because the production process for many likely operated under a similar set of sensibilites and limitions as my own, namely being a dumb kid.

 ![~]()